 What We Drank: There’s a strong cocktail list with the likes of the Fizzy Breakfast (look pass the name) made from marmalade, Earl Grey, lemon, Campari and Champagne; the Cherry Kiss made from sugar, cherry liqueur, chocolate bitters and Champagne and the Corpse Reviver #3 a mix of cognac, fernet branca and white crème de menthe.
 Keeping it simple we stuck with sparkling wine whilst we ate but finished with an Old Cuban, a take on the Old Fashioned and Mojito – a mix of lime, sugar, mint, rum and Champagne.
 A return visit is definitely needed where I make the most of the cocktails.

-Go With: Given that it isn’t far from the centre of London, which is a found on a pavement in Victoria Embankment, Laurent is ideal for meeting friends who live on the other side of the river, even those that have chosen to live on the other side of the river, I know the north/south river divide is a point of contention for many.
+Go With: Given that it isn’t far from the centre of London, (the exact centre is said to be found on a pavement in Victoria Embankment), Laurent is ideal for meeting friends, even those that have chosen to live on the other side of the river, I know the north/south river divide is a point of contention for many.

 Final Word: I’m a big fan of Laurent.
-Heading up with the thought of knowing that I had to be up at 4am to catch a flight I started off the evening with my mind elsewhere but by the end I had completely forgotten I had to be up in five hours, I was more concerned with the popovers and chocolate croquant.
+Arrving, knowing that I had to be up at 4am to catch a flight I started off the evening with my mind elsewhere but by the end I had completely forgotten I had to be up in five hours, I was more concerned with the popovers and chocolate croquant.
 In addition to the new restaurant there will soon be Ziggy’s bar, a playful homage to David Bowie, one of Café Royal’s most renowned past patrons.
 Fact fans, it was at the Piccadilly hotel that David Bowie held Ziggy Stardust’s retirement party back in the 1970s.